LennonLab/Emergence/paper/Methods.md

 * size of the particle

 **Inert tracers particles**--These are objects that move/flow into and through the environment.
 They only interact with physical barriers.
 The use of tracers particles allows for attributes of a system that flows or physically turns over to be quantified (e.g., hydraulic residence time).
-Like all other individual-level object in simplex models, tracers are distinguished by collections of elements within lists.
+Like other individual-level objects in simplex models, tracers are distinguished by collections of elements within lists.
 Each specific position in the list corresponds to the same resource particle.

-The following are the types of information stored about each resource particle:
+This information stored about each resource particle:

 * time in the system
 * 2D spatial location
 * particle ID

-**Physcial barriers**--These objects are simulated as discrete 2D spatial coordinates that cannot be occupied by any particles.
+**Physcial barriers**--These objects are simulated as discrete 2D spatial coordinates that cannot be occupied by any individual entities.
+The number, size, and location of physical barriers are chosen at random by simplex at the start of each model.

 ###System level state variables
 Each run of simplex begins with random choices for the values of: